10 Traveller reviews from Holiday Watchdog

 "This is a pleasant hotel.
 For its central location, its great feature is that it is super quiet.
 The roads around it have very little traffic and if you want a really, really quiet room, demand one on the inside, overlooking the courtyard - that way you can open your windows and never hear even the whisper of a car.
 The bar is a little soul-less, but there are plenty of good local drinking establishments nearby."

-- Travel date: Sun 27th of November 2005
+- Travel date: 27th November 2005

 Not bad but fairly small rooms

 "Stayed here on a weekend in London with my wife, catching up with friends.
 Hotel is reasonably well located; Regent St\Oxford St is not too far to walk but for other areas like Soho, Covent Gdn, Southbank, etc, you'll probably want to take the tube.
 There are 3 stations within 15 mins walk of the hotel (the closest is < 5 mins) which together cover most lines.
 The hotel is a typical London chain hotel and a typical Holiday Inn, so you know what to expect.
 It is clean, tidy, service is pretty good and rooms are comfortable.
 However, the rooms are pretty small for a holiday inn, even an executive room was not much bigger than the double bed (no king here).
 Fine for single occupany but a little too small for two.
 Breakfast was good quality but the usual astronomical London hotel prices (approx Â£16).
 Check-in was fast (using Priority Club express check in) but check-out took ages because of a coach-party checking in (seems a frequent occurance).
 They do have an express check-out but the bill on the TV was wrong so I needed to query it."

 - Travel date: 21st November 2005

 Excellent Location, Great Value!